Above the Fold

 What does above the fold mean on a website?

 Above the fold refers to the portion of a webpage visible in the browser window without scrolling.
 The term comes from print newspapers, where the most important stories appeared on the top half of the front page (literally above the physical fold).
 On websites, above-the-fold content is what visitors see in the first 0–3 seconds before deciding whether to scroll or leave.
-It contains the highest-traffic, highest-impact real estate on any page.
+Nielsen Norman Group research shows that 57% of all viewing time on a page is spent on the content visible in the first screenful.

 What should be above the fold on a landing page?

-A high-converting above-the-fold section needs: (1) a clear value proposition headline — what you do, for whom, and why it's better, (2) a supporting subheadline with specific proof or benefit, (3) a primary CTA button with action-oriented copy, (4) a trust signal — star rating, customer count, or recognisable logo.
-Optional but high-impact: a hero image showing the product or outcome.
+A high-converting above-the-fold section needs: (1) a clear value proposition headline — what you do, for whom, and why it's better, (2) a supporting subheadline with specific proof or benefit, (3) a primary CTA button with action-oriented copy, (4) a trust signal — star rating, customer count, or recognisable logo bar.
+Optional but high-impact: a hero image showing the product outcome or a real customer.
 Everything above the fold should answer 'What is this and why should I care?' in under 5 seconds.

 How much do people actually scroll below the fold?

 According to Nielsen Norman Group research, about 57% of page viewing time is spent above the fold.
-Users do scroll — especially on content pages and mobile — but scroll depth drops off significantly.
-On landing pages, 80–90% of visitors will see above-the-fold content; only 40–60% scroll to mid-page; and 20–30% reach the bottom.
-This doesn't mean below-the-fold content doesn't matter, but it does mean your core conversion argument must be complete above the fold.
+Users do scroll — especially on content pages and mobile — but scroll depth drops off significantly after the first screenful.
+On typical landing pages, 80–90% of visitors see above-the-fold content; only 40–60% scroll to mid-page; 20–30% reach the bottom.
+This doesn't mean below-the-fold content is irrelevant, but it does mean your core conversion argument must be complete and compelling above the fold.